kusumotoa/wiki-work/How-to-Contribute.md

 But, if you decide to adding new source files for your feature.
 You should have a detailed look at this.

 Since SDWebImage support 4 different install ways.
-This may be a challenge for most new contributor.
+This may be a challenge for most new contributors.
 Here are the steps to do:

 1. Open `SDWebImage.xcodeproj` (not workspace)
 2. Xcode -> New File... -> Cocoa Touch Class, add your class